mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Weapons and Screens

-TRAVELLER

 NUCLEAR TORPEDO

 A basic but powerful weapon, the nuclear torpedo is used by lower tech navies.

 ORTILLERY TORPEDO

 Like its smaller missile counterpart, this torpedo is designed to be launched from orbit against planetside targets.
-Like their missile counterparts, ortillery torpedoes are too slow to be used effectively as anti- ship weapons unless the target is not expecting an attack.
+Like their missile counterparts, ortillery torpedoes are too slow to be used effectively as anti-ship weapons unless the target is not expecting an attack.
 See the Orbital Bombardment and Orbital Strike trait descriptions on page 30 for more information.

 PLASMA TORPEDO

 This weapon is fitted with a powerful plasma burner in the nose and is particularly effective at cutting through ship armour.

 STANDARD TORPEDO

 This torpedo consists of a small but powerful propulsion unit, guidance computers and a fragmentation device dedicated to kinetic-kill attacks.